gitlabhq/gitlab-runner/docs/install/docker.md

 We will follow the support lifecycle of the base distributions (Ubuntu, Alpine, Red Hat Universal Base Image ) used for creating the GitLab Runner container images.

-The end-of-publishing dates for the base distributions will not necessarily align with GitLab's major release cycle.
+The end-of-publishing dates for the base distributions will not necessarily align with the GitLab major release cycle.
 This means we will stop publishing a version of the GitLab Runner container image in a minor release.
 This ensures that we do not publish images that the upstream distribution no longer updates.

 ### Container images and end of publishing date